 The Management Committee will consider the matter and make known their decision.

 A written record of the meeting will be kept.
-If the employee remains dissatisfied, they may appeal to the Early Years Learning Alliance, set up an appeals procedure within two weeks of receiving the request.
+If the employee remains dissatisfied, they may appeal to the Early Years Alliance, set up an appeals procedure within two weeks of receiving the request.
 Procedure will be as above.

 Suspension: